OutSystems/docs-product/src/setup-infra-platform/setup/system-requirements.md

 ## Microsoft Azure considerations

-OutSystems supports Microsoft Azure SQL Database V12 with the following considerations:
+OutSystems supports Microsoft Azure SQL Database with the following considerations:

+* The compatibility level must be between 130 and 150.
 * The database service tier must be at least "S3".
 * The MDC (Multiple Database Catalogs) feature isn't supported.
 * Connecting to Azure SQL database using Windows authentication isn't supported.